mairindeith/camtrapr/README.md

 | logged/cam001/squirrel/1 | IMG025.JPG  | logged | cam001 | squirrel |    1| 2014-06-02 18:43:13 |
 | logged/cam001/squirrel/1 | IMG026.JPG  | logged | cam001 | squirrel |    1| 2014-06-25 14:21:32 |

-For further details on the use of this package consult the vignette:
+For further details on the use of this package consult the [vignette on GitHub](https://github.com/mstrimas/camtrapr/blob/master/vignettes/photo-processing.md) or via:

 ``` r
 browseVignettes('camtrapr')